arcana-network/docs.arcana/docs/quick-start/vanilla-web-apps-quick-start.md

 <img src="/img/an_wallet_min_light_vanilla.gif#only-dark" width="50%"/><img src="/img/an_wallet_min_dark_vanilla.gif#only-light" width="50%"/>

-By default, the built-in {{config.extra.arcana.wallet_name}} UI is displayed in the app's context.
-It can be replaced by a custom wallet UI if required.
+By default, users see the built-in {{config.extra.arcana.wallet_name}} UI displayed in the app's context.
+Developers can instead choose a custom wallet UI.
 The decision to choose a custom wallet UI must be made at the time of registering the app.
 When creating a new app, specify the **Wallet UI Mode** setting as `custom UI` instead of the default `Arcana UI`.
 See [[custom-wallet-ui|how to enable custom wallet UI]] for details.

 Refer to the {% include "./text-snippets/authsdkref_url.md" %}, and the [[index-arcana-wallet|{{config.extra.arcana.wallet_name}} Developer's Guide]].